By Malini Ghoshal RPh, MS

 The role of the pharmacist is ever-evolving, which is why the tools and technology at their disposal need to evolve along with them.
 That's where Outcomes® comes in to help.

 Outcomes: Enhancing health interventions

 "At Outcomes, we're helping to easily identify patients who are eligible for interventions across all of our customer channels.
 The Outcomes platform is widely used by over 40,000 contracted and trained pharmacies nationwide.
-More than 10,000 pharmacies are logging in daily," said Jeff Monroe, Senior Vice President of Product and Marketing at Outcomes.
+More than 10,000 pharmacies are logging in daily," said Jeff Monroe, Vice President of Product Management at Outcomes.

 Pharmacists are often using several technology platforms to manage their day-to-day operations.
 This poses a challenge that the Outcomes team is helping to solve with their technology - by streamlining the pharmacy workflow and making life easier for pharmacists.
 "Our product teams are working to build upon feedback from pharmacies and to help simplify and expand capabilities for pharmacies," says Monroe.
 With tools to streamline patient engagement, simplify workflow, help better manage clinical care and organize finances, pharmacists can spend more time focusing on what really matters: the patients.